“Modern exact clairvoyance, as developed by him [i.e., Rudolf Steiner],

 For more on the wisdom Steiner attained through exact clairvoyance,

-Somehow, Stiener's extremely reliable, precise psychic powers led him over and over
+Somehow, Steiner's extremely reliable, precise psychic powers led him over and over

 into error, not truth.